 Leucopenia Causes and Treatments (Low White Blood Cell Counts)

 Patients with low white cell counts are more vulnerable to infections.
-Leucopenia can be caused by infections, certain medications and several underlying conditions, including immune disorders like rheumatic arthritis and lupus and cancers such as leukemia and lymphoma.
+Leucopenia can be caused by infections, certain medications and several underlying conditions, including immune disorders like rheumatic arthritis and lupus.
+Cancers such as leukemia (cancer of the white blood cells) and lymphoma can also cause leucopenia.

 Treatment for leucopenia can include drugs that stimulate the body to produce white blood cells.